warelayagent/warelay-agent/WARELAY.md

-# 🤖 Warren - The Sentient Warelay Agent
+# 🤖 Warelay - The Sentient Warelay Agent

-Warren is an **autonomous, proactive, personality-driven** Twitter agent built on Warelay.
-Unlike traditional bots that simply respond to commands, Warren has:
+Warelay is an **autonomous, proactive, personality-driven** Twitter agent built on Warelay.
+Unlike traditional bots that simply respond to commands, Warelay has:

 - **Memory**: Remembers every conversation and learns about users over time
 - **Personality**: Consistent character traits, opinions, and communication style